Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Pick a category and add tags.

-Just like breadcrumbs, categories and tags enhance the user experience.
+Just like breadcrumbs, categories and tags enhance user experience.
 In a website-building context, the word ‘enhance’ is synonymous with ease of use.
 The blog category is the broad topic many articles fall under:

 Screen grab of The Sarky Type's web page editor displaying the blog post category field.
 Category examples are: SEO content writing, Blogging, Brand, Copywriting.